stfc/PSyclone/tutorial/practicals/LFRic/building_code/1_simple_kernels/part1/README.md

 and update the kernel if required.
 The completed kernel can also be found in the [Solutions of Part 1 directory](../solutions/part1).

-## Task 3: Call kernels from the supplied algorithm
+## Step 3: Call kernels from the supplied algorithm

 The structure and the role of the algorithm [`simple_kernels_alg_mod.x90`](simple_kernels_alg_mod.x90) is described in the [*Algorithm structure* section](../README.md#algorithm-structure) of this tutorial.
-In this task we will focus on using PSyclone `invoke`s to call the created kernels.
+In this step we will focus on using PSyclone `invoke`s to call the created kernels.

-Open the supplied algorithm source, `simple_kernels_alg_mod.x90`, in an editor and look for the commented-out code that marks the place to complete the `invoke` calls, `!
+Open the supplied algorithm source, `simple_kernels_alg_mod.x90`, in an editor and look for the comment that marks the place to complete the `invoke` calls, `!
 TO COMPLETE: Set each field ...`.

 We will now create the `invoke` calls to the two created kernels.
 The